Neerajnrnh/snake-game/README.md

 <b>Hey guys..!<br>
-  I am Tharun from sathyabama University<br>
+  I am Neeraj from Ananthalkshmi institue of technology and sciences<br>
   This project is mainly using python and opencv.<br></b>
 # LiveSNAKEGAME